Rhineland massacres: Emicho

-cruel foreigners, fierce and swift, Frenchmen and Germans...[who] put crosses on their clothing and were more plentiful than locusts on the face of the earth.
+Jewish chronicler Eliezer ben Nathan paraphrased Habakkuk 1:6, writing "cruel foreigners, fierce and swift, Frenchmen and Germans...[who] put crosses on their clothing and were more plentiful than locusts on the face of the earth."

 On May 29 Emicho arrived at Cologne, where most Jews had already left or were hiding in Christian houses.
 In Cologne, other smaller bands of crusaders met Emicho, and they left with quite a lot of money taken from the Jews there.
 Emicho continued towards Hungary, soon joined by some Swabians.
-Coloman of Hungary refused to allow them through Hungary.
+Coloman refused to allow them through Hungary.
 Count Emicho and his warriors besieged Moson (or Wieselburg), on the Leitha.
 This led Coloman to prepare to flee into Russia, but the morale of the crusader mob began to fail, which inspired the Hungarians, and most of the mob was slaughtered or drowned in the river.
 Count Emicho and a few of the leaders escaped into Italy or back to their own homes.
 William the Carpenter and other survivors eventually joined Hugh of Vermandois and the main body of crusader knights.
 Holy Roman Emperor Henry IV overruled Church law and permitted forcibly converted Jews to return to Judaism.